imaginedelements/heather-turano-coaching/src/pages/blog/2018-07-10-when-you-wake-up-feeling-like-crap-do-these-5-things.md

 ---
 templateKey: blog-post
+pageKey: blog-post
 heroImage: /img/img_0105.jpg
 heroImageAlt: Bed Photo
-title: 'When you wake up feeling like crap, do these 5 things.'
+title: "When you wake up feeling like crap, do these 5 things."
 subTitle: 5 things to do when you wake up feeling like crap.
-date: '2018-07-10T09:16:14-04:00'
+date: "2018-07-10T09:16:14-04:00"
 description: >-
   Every one has been there.
 You sleep like crap and you feel horrible when you open your eyes.
 And then instead of having compassion for yourself, you bet yourself up about feeling bad and not being your happiest or best self.
 tags:
   - crap
 ---

 ![This is me. being Lazy AF and feeling sorry for myself as I wake up. ](/img/img_0105.jpg)

 This is me. being Lazy AF and feeling sorry for myself as I wake up.

 I even slept in the guest room because i was tausing and turning and thought it would help to switch beds. well it didnt.
 And I got a few hours of sleep and had weird dreams about old managers and people crashing into my car in a Whole Foods parking lot. (these were actually my dreams.)